Bylaws

 ARTICLE VIII: VOTING

-1.Voting.
+1. Voting.
 Voting in the annual business meeting shall be by member institutions.
 Each member institution shall have one vote.
 Each separate membership at a member institution shall also have one additional vote.
 Votes shall be cast by the principal representatives of member institutions or by designated alternates from the same institutions.
+Principal representatives are allowed to participate in the annual meeting through electronic means.
 No proxy votes shall be cast.

 2. Quorum.
 A quorum at the annual business meeting shall consist of the principal representatives or designated alternates from 25 percent of the member institutions.

 3. Approval of Program Standards and Program Review.
 Standards for programs leading to a particular level of degree and authorization of the review of these programs shall be presented to all NASPAA member schools for a full and open discussion, and then approved by a majority of votes cast at the annual business meeting by the principal representatives (or designated alternates) from NASPAA-accredited programs offering this level of degree.
-Any proposed amendment to the Association's degree standards not originating in the Standards Committee must be submitted to the chairperson of the Standards Committee at least 30 days before the annual business meeting.
+Any proposed amendment to the Network’s degree standards not originating in the Standards Committee must be submitted to the chairperson of the Standards Committee at least 30 days before the annual business meeting.
 The Standards Committee shall forward a proposed amendment with its recommendation to the Executive Council, which shall place the proposed amendment on the agenda of the annual business meeting.

 ARTICLE IX: DUES AND FINANCIAL OPERATIONS